dzuk-mutant/blockchain/info/faq.md

 <br/>

 It's also important that while ideology is a jumping off point, it isn't the ultimate reason this is done.
-Me blocking instances for enabling hate ideologies and hate groups is nothing compared to the threat of violence that these groups, ideologies and actions pose against certain groups of people.
+Me blocking instances for enabling hate ideologies and hate speech is nothing compared to the threat of violence that these groups, ideologies and actions pose against certain groups of people.

 **If you want to not be on my blocklist, you can simply change your mind and not let these people on your server and/or stop doing the things you're being blocked for.
-If you're a targeted minority and want to make a person with a hateful or fascistic ideology happy, you have to stop existing.**
+If you're a targeted minority and want to make someone with a hateful ideology or behaviour happy, you have to stop existing.**

 ----